nicoaspra/lemniscateinstitute002/_services/calculus/DC-5.1-tangents-and-normals-to-plane-curves.md

     caption = "Figure 1: A point of tangency is the intersection of a curve and its tangent line at a point where both have equal slopes"
 %}

-If you are wondering in $\fref{2}$, how about the other point intersecting the curve at Point B?.
-Since the slope of both the line and the curve at Point B does not match, we cannot call it a point of tangency; it is merely an intersection point between the line and the curve.
+If you are wondering in $\fref{2}$, how about the other point intersecting the curve at Point $B$?.
+Since the slope of the line and the curve at Point $B$ does not match, we cannot call it a point of tangency; it is merely an intersection point between the line and the curve.

 {% include images.html